grafana/agent/docs/developer/writing-flow-component-documentation.md

 ### Examples

-The Examples section provides copy-and-paste River pipelines which use the River component.
+The Examples section provides copy-and-paste River pipelines which use the Flow component.
 The section starts with an `h2` header called Examples.
 If there is only one example, call the section Example instead.

 The Examples section should be composed of a brief description of each example,